Hole spin qubits in Si FinFETs with fully tunable spin-orbit coupling and sweet spots for charge noise: Introduction

-Finally, in Sec.~\ref{Sec:Charge-noise}, we examine the charge noise in FinFET spin qubits.
-We find that working close to the spin-orbit sweet spot drastically suppresses the influence of charge noise on the qubit lifetime, strongly improving the dephasing time.
-By including in the analysis the fluctuations of the $g$-factor as a function of the electric field, the exact position of the sweet spot is slightly shifted, but the charge noise can still be exactly cancelled, resulting in a system fully resilient against small charge fluctuations.
+Finally, in Sec.~\ref{Sec:Charge-noise}, we study the charge noise of spin $1/2$ qubits \cite{PhysRevA.57.120} in Si FinFETs.
+We find that working close to the spin-orbit sweet spot drastically suppresses the influence of charge noise on the qubit lifetime, and strongly improves the dephasing time.
+By including in our analysis the fluctuations of the $g$-factor as a function of the electric field, a charge noise mechanism that is not directly related to the effective spin-orbit coupling of the wire, the exact position of the sweet spot is slightly shifted, but the charge noise can still be exactly cancelled, resulting in a system fully resilient against small charge fluctuations.